Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

-\paragraph{$\ours$ aggregation.} In our proposed method, \mbox{\ours}, the server adaptively fuses the conventional parameter-space update with a knowledge-distilled update to alleviate the adverse effect of staleness.
-When the server receives a $\tauit$-stale client update $\upd[i][\supp{t-\tauit}]$, it first obtains a knowledge-distilled update through a data-free distillation process.
-The server then combines the original parameter update and the KD-based update through an adaptive weighting function $\mybeta(\tauit) \in [0,1]$, which controls the reliance on the knowledge-distilled signal according to the degree of staleness.
+In \mbox{\ours}, the server adaptively fuses the conventional parameter-space update with a knowledge-distilled update to alleviate the adverse effect of staleness.
+When the server receives a $\tauit$-stale client update $\upd[i][\supp{t-\tauit}]$, it first obtains a knowledge-distilled update through a DFKD process.
+The server then combines it with original parameter update through an adaptive weighting function $\mybeta(\tauit) \in [0,1]$ controlling the reliance on the knowledge-distilled signal according to the degree of staleness.
 The aggregation step in Algorithm~\ref{alg:afl_framework} (line~\ref{line:agg}) becomes: